-Last updated on July 24th, 2022 at 12:22 pm
+Last updated on June 23rd, 2024 at 04:01 pm

 Are you planning a trip to Southern Italy and wondering what to do in Polignano a Mare?
 Or perhaps you’re contemplating whether it’s worth adding this super popular coastal town to your Puglia itinerary?
 The short answers to these questions would be: plenty and a thousand times yes.
 But we’re here to give you the longer version!

 Polignano a Mare is perhaps the most photographed place in Puglia.
 It is also one of the most gorgeous destinations in Southern Italy in general.
 Ever since stunning Puglia started to become all the more popular with foreign visitors, photos of Polignano a Mare have been flooding the Internet.
-This is how the charming seaside town became the most recognisable destination in the region.
+This is how the charming seaside town became the most recognisable destination in the entire region.

 Some of the links in this article are affiliate ones.